sauprankul/Tire-request-portal-86Ch/docs/setup.md

 ### Common Issues

-1. **Firebase Emulator Connection Issues**:
+1. **Database Connection Issues**:
-   - Ensure the emulators are running before starting the Rails server
+   - Ensure PostgreSQL is running and accessible
-   - Check that the ports in `frontend/config/firebase.yml` match your emulator ports
+   - Check that the database credentials in `config/database.yml` are correct
+   - Verify that the database exists and has been migrated

 2. **Authentication Issues**:
    - Verify your Google OAuth credentials are correct
    - Check that the callback URL is properly configured in the Google Developer Console

-3. **Database Issues**:
+3. **Asset Compilation Issues**:
-   - Make sure Firestore emulator is running
-   - Check Firestore rules if you're getting permission errors
+   - Run `rails assets:precompile` if you're having issues with CSS or JavaScript
+   - Check that application.js and application.css exist in the appropriate directories

 For more help, please open an issue on the GitHub repository.